Three years after

 San Carlos de Bariloche

 Llao Llao.
-Is not a place in Chinatown but one of the most recommended around Bariloche.
-Unfortunately, being short of time I wasn’t planning any stay in town.
-Nonetheless my German friend made clear it was absolutely a good idea to visit the small peninsua just to the left of the town, Llao Llao.
-So, before heading south I decided to extend my visit to what’s called the Chile Chico ring, the road going around the hill.
+It’s not located in Chinatown but is among the most recommended places around Bariloche.
+Regrettably, due to time constraints, I hadn’t initially planned to stay in town.
+However, my German friend was quite insistent that visiting the small peninsula just to the left of town, Llao Llao, was a splendid idea.
+Therefore, before journeying further south, I opted to prolong my visit and explore the area known as the “Chile Chico ring,” which is the road that circles the hill.

 South of Bariloche, El Bolsòn

 As I ventured south from Bariloche, the landscape underwent a gradual transformation.
 Mountains receded into the distance, roads straightened out, and the forests and lakes grew increasingly sparse, making room for a gentler and more open terrain.
 It seemed less frequented, yet no less beautiful.
 These were the final verdant vestiges of the region before the vegetation yielded to the windswept and arid expanses of the Argentine Pampa.

 I must admit, I loved that stretch of road: a lengthy, sunlit, and straightforward route, flanked by wide valleys, meandering streams, and scarce human presence.
 It was an ideal afternoon for a motorcycle ride.
 Furthermore, for some inexplicable reason, I found myself repeatedly encountering vibrant rally cars heading north at regular intervals.
 There were dozens of them.
 Whatever the reason, they exuded a sense of coolness, adding yet another positive note to the day.